manishdevraj/jboss2nagios/README.md

 Description

 Integrate JBoss into Nagios monitoring through a small Collector MBean and a perl based Nagios plugin.
 Lets you read you and monitor JMX values from JBoss servers very efficiently.
 On the Nagios server no JDK or JBoss installation is needed.
+It allows you to monitor following

+1. HeapMemoryUsage
+2. Non heap memory usage
+3. CPU usage

 Installation: